- Ride Gear

 X DO NOT ask about sponsorship while we are out on the water.
 We like to ride just like you, and our time on our water is our time away from work.
 Again, we will not discuss sponsorships on the spot.

 x DO NOT talk bad about competitors.
 Similar to never bad mouthing your previous employer in an interview, it only leads us to thinking you could do the same to our company in the future.

 x DO NOT ask for certain sponsorship discounts because you have gotten it from some other company.
 Each company has different sponsorship standards that do not necessarily correlate to what we offer.

 x DO NOT forget the “free” goodies you may receive are not “free” to us.
 We have to pay to produce it, warehouse it and ship it.

 x DO NOT get political on your professional social media pages, or post about last night’s raging party.
 Please keep that stuff on a personal account.

 x DO NOT wear your Jettribe apparel to the after race social gatherings.
-Be conscious of what you are wearing during your after-race activities; we do want anything to reflect negatively on the Jettribe brand.
+Be conscious of what you are wearing during your after-race activities; we do not want anything to reflect negatively on the Jettribe brand.

 x DO NOT forget to appreciate what the sponsorship is trying to do for your race career.
 It is a small industry.
 One door opens up another.
 Each person you meet and greet is a stepping stone towards your race career.
 We are all hard working professionals that are extremely passionate about this sport, and plan to pass it on to the next generation.